-Some options to improve your garage floor is to paint or seal it with an epoxy coating.
-But these are fairly labor intensive, require prep of the floor as well as proper application - primarily for an epoxy coating.
-But one of the great thing about garage flooring is the ease in which it can be installed.
-Most garage flooring comes as interlocking or as peel and stick tiles.
+Some options to improve your garage floor are to paint or seal it with an epoxy coating.
+But these are fairly labor intensive and require prep of the floor as well as proper application - primarily for an epoxy coating.
+But one of the great things about garage flooring is the ease with which it can be installed.
+Most garage flooring comes as interlocking or as peel and sticks tiles.
 They can often be laid in just one or two days, and require a minimum of tools.
-Normally you just need a measuring tape, a utility knife to cut down any tiles that overlap and a pair of kneepads for comfort.
+Normally you just need a measuring tape, a utility knife to cut down any tiles that overlap, and a pair of kneepads for comfort.
 And, you can lay them at any time of the year, you are not controlled by temperature like when you paint or epoxy.

 Most tiles are either made of rubber or vinyl, both are durable and work well.
-The are resistant to cracking, chipping and pealing and are easy to maintain.
-You can sweep, vacuum or hose them down.
-The are also immune to the adverse affects of grease, oil, battery acid and other chemicals that can damage a concrete floor.
-They are designed to withstand the weight of even the heaviest vehicles, and securely stay in place.
+They are resistant to cracking, chipping, and peeling and are easy to maintain.
+You can sweep, vacuum, or hose them down.
+They are also immune to the adverse effects of grease, oil, battery acid, and other chemicals that can damage a concrete floor.
+They are designed to withstand the weight of even the heaviest vehicles and securely stay in place.

-Many come in a variety of textures and designs, including ribbed, diamond, levant and coin patterns.
-Or for a high end, professional look, you can use checkered tile flooring such as seen in some show rooms and high end mechanics.
-This gives you a real custom look, you can checker yellow and black, blue and white, red and gray etc. What if you have a drain in your garage floor that you need to which you need to maintain access?
+Many come in a variety of textures and designs, including ribbed, diamond, levant, and coin patterns.
+Or for a high-end, professional look, you can use checkered tile floorings such as seen in some showrooms and high-end mechanics.
+This gives you a real custom look, you can checker yellow and black, blue and white, red and gray, etc. What if you have a drain in your garage floor that you need to which you need to maintain access?
 This is also not a problem.
 Drain tiles are available that have open grates to allow access to floor drains while maintaining a uniform surface height across the floor.

-Garage flooring is a great way to spruce up your garage, increase your home value, and create a more comfortable living space that can be used for a variety of purpose.
-For a reasonable price, and a quick weekend project, you can accomplish much with by laying garage flooring.
+Garage flooring is a great way to spruce up your garage, increase your home value, and create a more comfortable living space that can be used for a variety of purposes.
+For a reasonable price and a quick weekend project, you can accomplish much by laying garage flooring.